JoHof/lungmask/README.md

 ## Referencing and citing
 If you use this code or one of the trained models in your work please refer to:

->Johannes Hofmanninger, Forian Prayer, Jeanny Pan, Sebastian Röhrich, Helmut Prosch and Georg Langs.
-"Automatic lung segmentation in routine imaging is a data diversity problem, not a methodology problem".
-1 2020, https://arxiv.org/abs/2001.11767
+>Hofmanninger, J., Prayer, F., Pan, J. et al. Automatic lung segmentation in routine imaging is primarily a data diversity problem, not a methodology problem.
+Eur Radiol Exp 4, 50 (2020). https://doi.org/10.1186/s41747-020-00173-2

 This paper contains a detailed description of the dataset used, a thorough evaluation of the U-net(R231) model, and a comparison to reference methods.